Cohorts are usually 15-25 students and never larger than 40. We keep a maximum 15:1 student:instructor ratio in class.

 Adjacent works very closely with faculty and staff from Davidson College to ensure academic rigor, quality assessment, and student success along multiple dimensions (hard skills, soft skills, aspects of the AAC&U values rubrics, etc.).

 You’ll be taught by professionals who combine a passion for teaching and learning with direct tech industry experience.
 Our instructors are vetted by the Davidson adjunct process, and in some instances Davidson College faculty instruct as well.

 All Adjacent students receive a transcript from Davidson College, which they can take to their home institution for transfer based on individual institutional policies.
 We are happy to help students navigate this process and have experience working with academic departments and registrars.
 We have seen courses transfer as the following types of credit: elective, English, distribution requirement (quant requirement, social justice requirement), computer science, digital studies.

 There are many ways that Adjacent facilitates professional development and networking.
 This includes but is not limited to: networking nights with a diverse array of professionals in tech, office visits from startups to established companies across a range of fields (education, health, fintech, etc), lunches/brown bags, conferences, and drop-ins by professionals who discuss topics from code to careers.

-Students must bring a working laptop.
-We strongly recommend a Mac that can run the latest version of OSX, but accept Windows machines.
+Students must bring a solid-state hard drive laptop that runs a Mac or Windows Subsystem for Linux with 8GB or RAM or more.
+We strongly recommend a Mac that can run the latest version of OSX.
 Students fill out a pre-program computer survey to confirm they have a working laptop.

 Housing & Services